Ananda Coomaraswamy: Life

 Coomaraswamy divorced his second wife after they arrived in America.
 He married the American artist Stella Bloch, 20 years his junior, in November 1922.
 Through the 1920s, Coomaraswamy and his wife were part of the bohemian art circles in New York City, Coomaraswamy befriended Alfred Stieglitz and the artists who exhibited at Stieglitz's gallery.
 At the same time, he studied Sanskrit and Pali religious literature as well as Western religious works.
-He wrote catalogues for the Museum of Fine Arts and published his History of Indian and Indonesian Art in 1927.
+He wrote catalogues for the Boston Museum of Fine Arts and published his History of Indian and Indonesian Art in 1927.

 After the couple divorced in 1930, they remained friends.
 Shortly thereafter, on 18 November 1930, Coomaraswamy married Argentine Luisa Runstein, 28 years younger, who was working as a society photographer under the professional name Xlata Llamas.
 They had a son, Coomaraswamy's third child, Rama Ponnambalam (1929-2006), who became a physician and convert at age 22 to the Roman Catholic Church.
 Following Vatican II, Rama became a critic of the reforms and author of Catholic Traditionalist works.
 He was also ordained a Traditionalist Roman Catholic priest, despite the fact that he was married and had a living wife.
 Rama Coomaraswamy studied in England and then in India, learning Hindi and Sanskrit.
-Became a psychiatrist in the United States, he was an opponent of Pope John Paul II and remain a wider correspondent of mother Teresa of Calcutta, whose first healing attribution was recognized by Wojtyła in 2002.
+Became a psychiatrist in the United States, he was an opponent of Pope John Paul II and remain a wider correspondent of mother Teresa of Calcutta, whose first healing attribution was recognised by John Paul II in 2002.

-In 1933 Coomaraswamy's title at the Museum of Fine Arts changed from curator to Fellow for Research in Indian, Persian, and Mohammedan Art.
-He served as curator in the Museum of Fine Arts until his death in Needham, Massachusetts, in 1947.
-During his long career, he was instrumental in bringing Eastern art to the West.
-In fact, while at the Museum of Fine Arts, he built the first substantial collection of Indian art in the United States.
-He also helped with the collections of Persian Art at the Freer Gallery of Art in Washington, D.C., and the Museum of Fine Arts.
+During his long career, Coomaraswamy was instrumental in bringing Eastern art to the West.
+While at the Boston Museum of Fine Arts, he built the first substantial collection of Indian art in the United States.
+In 1933, Coomaraswamy's title there changed from curator to Fellow for Research in Indian, Persian, and Mohammedan Art.

 After Coomaraswamy's death, his widow, Doña Luisa Runstein, acted as a guide and resource for students of his work.